It’s harder now than ever to be found on Facebook, to increase organic post reach and crucially, to get Facebook page likes.

 I mean, how much do you spend on your morning coffee?
-On a pint of beer or a glass of wine in the evening?
-How much do you spend on gym membership?
+On a glass of wine in the evening?
+How much do you spend on a gym membership?
 Phone apps?
 Digital tools that you barely use?

-If you’re willing to invest in yourself on these non-essential items, why aren’t you prepared to invest on an essential item for your business?
+If you’re willing to invest in yourself on these non-essential items, why aren’t you prepared to invest in an essential item for your business?

 Free Facebook Page Likes Tactics

-Yes, we run Facebook ads, but we don’t rely (purely) on them for results.
+Yes, we run Facebook ads (discover how we build winning ad creatives and copy), but we don’t rely (purely) on them for results.
 Our stats would not be nearly as sweet if we didn’t implement the following free tactics.

 You can’t build a house without solid foundations.
-Facebook business pages are the exact same.
+Facebook business pages are exactly the same.

 Complete the Profile!

-This step is often overlooked or viewed as a non-essential.
+This step is often overlooked or viewed as non-essential.
 Don’t fall into this trap!
-The more open, honest and transparent you are, the more likes you’re likely to get.
+The more open, honest and transparent you are, the more Facebook page likes you’re likely to get.

 Compelling and Representative Cover and Profile Photos

-For starters, I’m sick of seeing Facebook Business Page photos which do not fit the required dimensions and are pixelated or stretched.
+I’m sick of seeing Facebook Business Page photos that do not fit the required dimensions and are pixelated or stretched.

-Facebook’s cover photo dimensions are 851×315 pixels for desktop, and 640×360 for mobile.
+Facebook’s cover photo dimensions are 851 x 315 pixels for desktop, and 640 x 360 for mobile.
 If your photos are smaller than these dimensions, they will be stretched.
 Don’t let this happen.
 It looks amateur and will make page visitors bounce before they’ve even got to your content.

 It sounds simple, but loads of people don’t do it!
-You must believe in your business, that means having the cojones to ask friends, family and other contacts to like your page.
-Invite them to support you!
+Believe in your business, that means asking friends, family and other contacts to like your Facebook business page.

 If you have a marketing list, send out an email asking for support.
 Offer them value in return, what kind of content will you share?
 How will they benefit?
 What do they stand to gain?